MaoTun1/vnext/docs/opentelemetry-logging.md

 {
   "Telemetry": {
     "Tracing": {
-      "FilterDaprInternalOperations": false
+      "EnableExcludedPaths": false
     }
   }
 }
 ```

-When disabled, Dapr operations will have improved span names:
-- `Dapr.LockAlpha1` instead of empty
-- `Dapr.UnlockAlpha1` instead of empty
-- `Dapr.Lock` for HTTP API
-- `Dapr.Unlock` for HTTP API
+When path filtering is disabled, all Dapr operations will appear in traces.
+You can also selectively include specific paths by removing them from the `ExcludedPaths` array.

 #### Using Trace IDs from API Responses